Pseudo-Inverse and Projection Matrix

 $$ P^{2}=P $$

-It means that once a point in vector space has been linearly transformed (rotated or moved) by $P$, it cannot be moved any further.
+Once points on a vector space are transformed (rotated or moved) by $P$, they cannot be further moved.

 $$ P^{N}=P $$

-Let $A$ be a Hermitian matrix and perform eigenvalue decomposition.
-Let $u_i$ be an eigenvector and $\lambda_i$ be an eigenvalue.
+Let $A$ be a Hermitian matrix, and let’s perform eigenvalue decomposition. $u_i$ is an eigenvector, and $\lambda_i$ is an eigenvalue.

 $$ A = \sum_{i} \lambda_i u_i u_i^T $$

-can be decomposed into a matrix called $A$ that is a projection matrix onto the eigenspace, summed with the eigenvalues as weights.
-This is called spectral decomposition, and it is a form of decomposition that comes up in various situations in recommendation systems.
+We can decompose $A$ into a sum of projection matrices onto eigenspaces weighted by eigenvalues.
+This is called spectral decomposition, and it represents a form of decomposition that frequently arises in recommendation systems.

 Summary

-This is a summary of the pseudo-inverse and projection matrices.
-There are still many things that I do not understand, so I will add more information as needed.
+We’ve summarized pseudo-inverse and projection matrices.
+Since there are still many things I don’t understand, I’ll add more as needed.